 Cut this in small pieces.
 It is written for 10 servings but you could probably make it 12 unless your family is expert dessert consumers.
 (I went back and forth on is or are in that sentence but the subject is family not consumers.
 Family takes the singular verb.
 Just don’t ask me to figure out where x is.)

-- ⅓ cup caramel sauce, either homemade or commercial
+- 1/2 cup caramel sauce either homemade or commercial

-- 1 (12 oz) package chocolate chips - milk, bittersweet, semi sweet, dark, or a combination - reserve some for topping
+- 12 ounces chocolate chips ,milk chocolate, bittersweet, semi sweet, dark, or a combination - reserve some for topping

 - 1 pint heavy cream